RuiyingLu/Hierarchical-Topic-aware-Contextualized-Transformers/README.md

 # Hierarchical-Topic-aware-Contextualized-Transformers

 Code and dataset for the paper "Hierarchical Topic-aware Contextualized Transformers".
-The paper is in submitting to IEEE Transactions on Neural Networks and Learning Systems.
+The paper is accepted by IEEE Transactions on Neural Networks and Learning Systems.

 ## Dependencies
 The script has been tested running under Python 3.6.6, with the following packages installed (along with their dependencies):